Podcast: Brass Tacks with Zakka Jacob

 Zakka Jacob breaks down the big story.

-Citizenship Amendment Bill in Parliament: BJP calls it corrective mechanism to correct historical wrongs while opposition dubs it as anti-constitution.
+Furore in Northeast as Citizenship Amendment Bill all set to pass in Parliament.
+Is the CAB anti-northeast and will it stand the scrutiny of the Judiciary?
 Zakka Jacob breaks down the big story.

 Get the best of News18 delivered to your inbox - subscribe to News18 Daybreak.
 Follow News18.com on Twitter, Instagram, Facebook, Telegram, TikTok and on YouTube, and stay in the know with what's happening in the world around you – in real time.